PssThemes/shop/resources/client/tasks.md

+13 iulie 2018

+- get the products from the shopify app.
+- get the categories form shopify.

+Build a new file just for prestashop.
+Make it a full blown firebase included functionality module.
+Put everytthing in a cloud function.

+Build the woocommerce module.
+Put it into a firebase function.

+Build the shopify module.
+Put into a firebase function.

+Deploy the functions.

+Build another function that acts as a skeduler.
+This will read form realtime database..  how fast needs to invoke the other 3 cloud functions.

 ## where i am:

 - i have the appCtrl which is the one controlling the menu.. being abstract in ui router.